 - Covering your mouth and nose when coughing or sneezing with a tissue, your sleeve or elbow, and NOT your bare hands

-- Calling your local hospital or your primary care doctor with any questions
+- Calling your local hospital or your primary care provider with any questions

-Haywood Regional also is taking the appropriate steps at our facility to prevent the flu from spreading.
-We are doing this by:
+Haywood Regional also is taking the appropriate steps at our facility to prevent the flu from spreading by:

 - Providing masks to all visitors and patients experiencing flu-like symptoms